leojang2003/leojang2003.github.io/_posts/2019-10-01-mastercard-interchange-rate.markdown

 Transaction type is criteria that GCMS considers when qualifying transactions for interchange programs.A transaction type Is identified by DE 3 (Processing Code), subfield 1 (Cardholder Transaction Type)

-Transaction type 與 IRD 有關
+Transaction type 與 IRD 有關，Transaction type 在 DE 3 的 Subfield 1